ArronBeale/CI_PP1_V_Photography/README.md

 <img src="https://github.com/ArronBeale/CI_PP1_V_Photography/blob/main/docs/user-story-tests/user-story-13.PNG">
 </details>

-10. To provide some information about me on an about page.
+10. As the site owner, I want to provide some information about me on a about page.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|